pramudiptha/os212/tips.md

 > Learn how to use GitHub.
 You will submit your assignment there. <br>
 > Do the weekly contact and reply question forums. <br>
 > Becareful because getting 4 warning result in E for the final grade. <br>
 > Remember to rest.
-Overwork is really bad for you.
+Overwork is really bad for you. <br>
+> Bring some snacks if that makes you more focus on studying.